nasa-nccs-cds/EDAS/README.md

         num.cluster.nodes:       Number of nodes in your cluster (defaults to 1) partition.size           Optimal spark partition size for your cluster, recommended value:  200m record.size              Optimal spark record size for your cluster, recommended value:  200m parts.per.node           Number of cores to be utilized on each worker node of your cluster
+        wps.shared.data.dir      Denotes the path of a data directory that is shared between the EDAS server and client.
+Should not be included if a shared directory does not exist.

     4. Optional EDAS environment variable:
         EDAS_CACHE_DIR:             EDAS Cacahe dir (defaults to ~/.edas/cache).